Focus on...

 Arash FARNOOSH

-Professor at IFP School (IFPEN)
+Professor and Scientific Advisor to the Dean at IFP School (IFPEN)

 Individual page